 Handling of Biological Materials on the Open Bench

-- Think about your neighbors – Make sure everyone knows when you are conducting work that could pose a risk to them and ask them to respect your space and mental concentration.
-If there is a risk of exposure to something, make sure they are aware of the hazards and understand the signs and symptoms of infection.
-If you are actively performing experiments that require PPE beyond a lab coat and gloves, consider whether you need to move your experiment to a more appropriate location in the lab or to a “hood”.
-Similarly, are your neighbors actively performing research experiments?
-If so, ask them about it to determine if there’s anything you should be aware of.
+- Keep Open Communication – It is important that everyone in a laboratory is aware when work is being conducted that could pose a risk.
+If there is an increased risk for exposure, be sure everyone is aware of the hazards and understands the signs and symptoms of infection.
+If experiments are consistently being performed that require PPE beyond a lab coat and gloves, consider moving the experiment to a more appropriate location in the lab or to a BSC or fume hood.
+Similarly, are other laboratory members actively performing research experiments on benchtop?
+If so, it is important to communicate to better understand the other hazards in the laboratory space.

-- Define your work zone – Remind yourself and let others know where your activities are taking place and that those locations could be contaminated by using tape to demarcate areas, absorbent liner for the bench, signs, and other visual tools that let everyone know what’s going on and where.
+- Define a Work Zone – Inform others of where activities are taking place by using tape to define areas, absorbent liner for the bench, signs, and other visual tools that inform others of experimental details and location.

-- Think about transport –when moving materials between locations, be sure to close up your containers, use trays, carts, and other items to help prevent and contain spills or breakages.
+- Transportation of Materials –When moving materials between locations, be sure to close up containers, use trays, carts, and other items to help prevent and contain spills or breakages.

-- Think about cross-contamination – Even if your research doesn’t pose a hazard to you or your neighbors, think about whether you could contaminate your experiments or someone else’s if you choose to do work on the open bench rather than in a biosafety cabinet.
+- Think about Cross-contamination – Even if the research does not pose a hazard to anyone in the laboratory space, think about whether contamination of the experiment or someone else’s could occur.
+There is an increased risk for sample contamination when working on the open bench rather than in a biosafety cabinet.

 Things to Avoid

-- Don’t skip your PPE – just because your work may be safe to perform on the open bench, does not mean it is ok to perform that work without PPE, and remember that street clothes do not count as PPE.
+- Don’t skip your PPE – just because your work may be safe to perform on the open bench, does not mean it is ok to perform that work without PPE.

-- Don’t use a Bunsen Burner near alcohol – this is a fire waiting to happen.
-Keep the flame as far apart from Ethanol and other flammable materials as possible.
+- Don’t use a Bunsen Burner near alcohol – Keep the flame as far apart from Ethanol and other flammable materials as possible.

-- Don’t get complacent – Maintain awareness of the risks of your work to yourself and others, and remain diligent about maintaining open lines of communication with those around you.
+- Don’t get complacent – Maintain awareness of the experimental risks and remain diligent about maintaining open lines of communication with those around you.
 Act accordingly.
-If you’re feeling tired or hungry or stressed, consider rescheduling the work so that you are less likely to make mistakes.
+If you are feeling tired or hungry or stressed, consider rescheduling the work so that you are less likely to make mistakes.

 Where to get training and more information